lambdaloop/anipose/docs/sphinx/start3d.rst

 Once you have figured out which calibration board you will use, you need to specify this to anipose.

-What to configure: - the type of board (aruco / charuco / checkerboard)
+What to configure:

+- the type of board (aruco / charuco / checkerboard)
-- the size of the board (number squares in X and Y directions) - Length of marker separation (for aruco) or square side (for charuco or checkerboard) (triangulation is set to this unit) - Length of marker side in appropriate unit, in same unit as above - aruco marker dictionary (number of bits and number of markers in dictionary)
+- the size of the board (number squares in X and Y directions)
+- length of marker separation (for aruco) or square side (for charuco or checkerboard) (triangulation is set to this unit)
+- length of marker side in appropriate unit, in same unit as above
+- aruco marker dictionary (number of bits and number of markers in dictionary)

 An example configuration: